 - Enable many community-led projects, including studies involving the LMC/SMC main bodies, Galactic structure, discovery of variable objects, and background galaxy populations.

 The figure below shows the 197 SMASH fields which are being publicly released in the second SMASH data release (DR2) which contains ~4 billion measurements of ~360 million objects in fields sampling the ~2400 deg2 region of the SMASH survey (green hexagons in the figure below).
-The main data access is through the NOAO Data Lab.
+The main data access is through the ASTRO Data Lab.
 Access and exploration tools include a custom Data Discovery tool, database access to the catalog (via direct query or TAP service), an image cutout service, and a Jupyter notebook server with example notebooks for exploratory analysis.
 Database: There are seven SMASH DR2 tables in the database: field, exposure, chip, source, object, deep and xmatch.
 The "field" table includes summary information for each field.
 Click on smash_dr2 on the left-side of the Data Lab Query Interface to browse the schema and columns.

 - field - Information on each field (197 rows).